Japan national football team: 2000s: Two Asian Cup titles, World Cup co-hosts

-Two years later, Japan co-hosted the 2002 World Cup with South Korea.
+Two years later, Japan co-hosted the 2002 FIFA World Cup with South Korea.
 After a 2–2 draw with Belgium in their opening match, the Japanese team advanced to the second round with a 1–0 win over Russia and a 2–0 victory against Tunisia.
 However, they subsequently exited the tournament during the round of 16, after losing 1–0 to eventual third-place finishers Turkey in extra time.

-With the 2004 Asian Cup hosted by China, the Japanese managed to retain the title by winning their group after two victories over Thailand and Oman, before achieving victories against Jordan and Bahrain.
+With the 2004 AFC Asian Cup hosted by China, the Japanese managed to retain the title by winning their group after two victories over Thailand and Oman, before achieving victories against Jordan and Bahrain.
 They defeated the hosts in the final 3–1.